Does Plywood Expand and Contract? Understanding the Dynamics of Wood Movement

 What should I do if my plywood has already warped?

-Yes, you can attempt to flatten it by applying moisture and weight, but severe warping may require replacement.
+You can try to flatten warped plywood by adding moisture and weight, but if the warping is severe, replacement may be necessary.

 How often should I check my plywood for expansion and contraction issues?